Dorinel Munteanu: 1. FC Köln

 After two years in Belgium, he was transferred for a fee of €1.1 million to German side 1.
 FC Köln where he was teammates with compatriot Ion Vlădoiu.
 Munteanu made his Bundesliga debut on 12 August 1995 under coach Morten Olsen in a 1–0 home loss to Schalke 04.
 He scored his first goal on 15 October in a 2–2 draw against Bayer Leverkusen, and by the end of the season, he also managed a brace in a 3–0 home win over Eintracht Frankfurt.
 At the end of his third season, Köln was relegated but Munteanu stayed with the club for one more year in 2.
 Bundesliga.

 During his time with The Billy Goats, he also participated in the Intertoto Cup.
 In 1995, he scored two goals against Tottenham in an 8–0 victory, helping his team reach the round of 16.
 Then, in the 1997 edition, the team reached the semi-finals, Munteanu scoring two goals in group stage wins against Maccabi Petah Tikva and Cork City.

 VfL Wolfsburg

 In 1999 he joined VfL Wolfsburg which paid €850,000 to Köln for him.
 He made his Bundesliga debut for them on 13 August under coach Wolfgang Wolf in a 2–1 home victory against TSV 1860 Munich.
 On 20 February he netted his first goal for The Wolves when he opened the score in a 2–0 home win over Arminia Bielefeld.
 In the 2003 Intertoto Cup he scored twice, in wins against Marek Dupnitsa and Cibalia in the group stage and semi-finals respectively, as the team reached the final where he did not play in the aggregate loss to Perugia.

-On 5 October 2003, Munteanu made his last Bundesliga appearance in Wolfsburg's 5–3 away loss to Werder Bremen, having a total of 198 matches with 22 goals scored in the competition.
+On 5 October 2003, Munteanu made his last Bundesliga appearance in Wolfsburg's 5–3 away loss to Werder Bremen, totaling 198 matches with 22 goals in the competition.